uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 # Solution

-The first translation is -5,-12 to put the arrow tip at the origin.
+The first translation is -5,-12 to put the shape tip at the origin.
 Using x = 45 in the trig function calculator, the matrix should be \( \begin{bmatrix}  0.71 & -0.71 \\   0.71 & 0.71 \\   \end{bmatrix} \).
-The second translation needs to be 5,12 to get the arrow back to the starting point.
+The second translation needs to be 5,12 to get the shape back to the starting point.

 {panel end}

 Now that you've had a bit of practice with translation, scaling and rotation, try out these two challenges that combine all three:

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=matrix-rotate-scale-translate"}
+{interactive slug="2d-shape-manipulations" type="whole-page" text="true" parameters="config=matrix-rotate-scale-translate"}

 Combining Translation, Scaling and Rotation